Article · May 8, 2026

 - New permissions in an update.
 Adding

-tabsorstorageor a new host pattern triggers a deeper review.
-Plan for a week, not a day. - Permissions that the listed feature set does not obviously require.
-A reviewer at Google asks “why does this need
+tabsor a new host pattern mid-product triggers a deeper review.
+Plan for a week, not a day. - Permissions that don’t obviously match the feature set.
+A reviewer asks “why does this need

-clipboardWrite?” and if the answer is not obvious from the screenshots and description, they reject and ask. - Remote code patterns flagged by static analysis.
-Anything that looks like dynamic
+clipboardWrite?”
+If the answer is not obvious from the screenshots and description, they reject and ask. - Trader status mismatch.
+Non-Trader account with business or pricing language in the listing description gets flagged.

-If you are on the slow path, the review portal does not tell you why.
+If you land on the slow path, the review portal gives you nothing.
 You wait.
-After three weeks with no response you can contact developer support and ask.
-Usually the issue is small and they tell you in the response.
+After three weeks with no response, contact developer support and ask.
+The issue is usually small.

 Post-approval: the URL slug gotcha

-Once approved, your extension has a permanent ID (a 32-character lowercase string).
-The dashboard gives you a listing URL.
-It looks like this:
+Once approved, your extension has a permanent 32-character ID.
+The listing URL looks like this:

 https://chromewebstore.google.com/detail/your-extension-name/jmiomhhobiffkdbkogdfnhocdjgfgmab

-The slug (your-extension-name) is the human-readable middle part.
-Google’s documentation suggests both forms are equivalent.
+The slug (your-extension-name) is the human-readable middle segment.
+Google’s documentation suggests both URL forms are equivalent.
 They are not.

-The slug-bearing form returns rendered HTML the moment the page loads.
+The slug-bearing form returns rendered HTML immediately.
 Browsers, RSS readers, link previewers, anything that fetches the URL can parse the title and metadata.

-The slug-less form (chromewebstore.google.com/detail/jmiomhhobiffkdbkogdfnhocdjgfgmab) returns a shell page with no rendered content; the actual content loads via JavaScript after first paint.
-For most users in mainstream Chrome or Firefox this works.
-For Safari, Brave with strict shields, certain in-app browsers, and any tool that does not execute JS, the page is blank.
+The slug-less form (chromewebstore.google.com/detail/jmiomhhobiffkdbkogdfnhocdjgfgmab) returns a shell page; the actual content loads via JavaScript after first paint.
+For most users in Chrome or Firefox this works.
+For Safari, Brave with strict shields, in-app browsers, and any tool that does not execute JS, the page is blank.

-If you are putting the install URL in an email, an in-app CTA, a docs page, or anywhere that might be opened by a non-Chrome client, always use the slug-bearing form.
-The dashboard’s “copy URL” button does not always give you the slug; check before you paste.
+If you are putting the install URL in an email, an in-app CTA, or a docs page, always use the slug-bearing form.
+The dashboard’s “copy URL” button does not always give you the slug.
+Check before you paste.

 The CTA swap nobody mentions

 This is a five-minute CTA swap on your install page.
-Do it the same day the extension goes live; the longer the old CTA is up, the more support requests you get from users who are still side-loading.
+Do it the same day the extension goes live.

 Every update to a published Chrome extension must bump manifest.json’s version field.
-Forget the bump and the Web Store rejects the upload with “the version of the uploaded package is not later than the published version.”
-This is annoying but predictable; the trap is when a teammate ships a fix to extension/ and forgets the bump, then the next release attempt fails.
+Forget the bump and the Web Store rejects the upload: “the version of the uploaded package is not later than the published version.”
+The trap: a developer ships a fix to extension/ and forgets the bump, then the next release attempt fails and nobody knows why.

 Two-layer guard:

-- Pre-commit hook (locally, fast feedback): a script that checks if any file under
+- Pre-commit hook (local, fast feedback): checks if any file under

-extension/changed in the staged diff, and if so, verifiesextension/manifest.jsonwas also changed. - GitHub Actions workflow (in CI, the gate that cannot be
+extension/changed in the staged diff, and if so, verifiesextension/manifest.jsonwas also modified. - GitHub Actions workflow (CI, the gate that cannot be

 The full pattern is in the next post in this series on Chrome extension version-bump CI.
-The short version: both layers matter, because the local hook is for speed but only the CI gate cannot be bypassed.
+Both layers matter.
+The local hook is for speed; only the CI gate cannot be bypassed.

 Real-user dogfood as the final gate

-After approval, before declaring “shipped,” install the extension from the Web Store as a non-developer user.
-Use a Google account that has nothing to do with the developer account.
-Do the install.
-Use the extension as if you were a real user.
-Verify everything works including auth, including updates.
+After approval, install the extension from the Web Store using a Google account that has nothing to do with your developer account.
+Use it as a real user.
+Verify auth, verify updates, verify it does not call localhost.

-I have seen extensions pass the Web Store review and fail the dogfood install for a stupid reason (a hardcoded localhost URL, a permission requested but not granted, an OAuth redirect URI that did not include the chrome-extension://<id>/... form).
-The dogfood is the catch.
+I have seen extensions pass Web Store review and fail the dogfood install because of a hardcoded localhost URL, a permission requested but not granted at runtime, or an OAuth redirect URI that did not include the chrome-extension://<id>/... form.
+The dogfood catches what review does not.

-For the auth setup specifically, the next post in this series covers how to build a Chrome extension popup with Supabase Auth end to end.
-That is the piece I built around the Web Store submission gate, and it has its own constraints (MV3 has no module system, so the SDK ships as a UMD bundle in the extension folder).
+For auth specifically, the next post in this series covers building a Chrome extension popup with Supabase Auth end to end.
+MV3 has no module system, so the SDK ships as a UMD bundle inside the extension folder.
+That has its own constraints.

-If you are building a Chrome extension for an internal tool and you want a second pair of eyes on the submission plan before the entity registration starts, let’s talk.
-The planning session is about an hour and produces a written timeline with the dependencies named, which is what you want before you start the entity-registration clock.
+If you are building a Chrome extension for an internal tool and want a second pair of eyes on the submission plan before the entity registration starts, get in touch.
+A one-hour planning session produces a written timeline with the dependencies named, which is what you need before you start the entity-registration clock.

 Frequently asked questions